exonum/exonum-doc/src/advanced/services/anchoring.md

 1. It MUST be added by administrators through configuration changing manually.
 2. Each validator monitors configuration changes.
-3. After new configuration is accepted by every node (it takes place on the height `H` specified by administrator; accepting new configuration is out of the scope for this document) we believe new funding transaction can be used.
+3. After new configuration is accepted by every node (it takes place on the height `H` specified by administrator; accepting new configuration is out of the scope for this document) new funding transaction can be used.
 It should have enough confirmations to this moment.
 However, administrator is responsible for this and nodes do not check number of confirmations for UTXOs.
-4. Each validator checks last funding-txs defined in configuration and filters only such UTXOs that have not being spent yet.
+4. Each validator checks funding tx defined in configuration if it has not being spent yet.
 5. The whole system add funding UTXO as a second input for the next anchoring transaction.

 Such approach solves following questions: